harvard-dce/dce_course_info/README.md

 Set log to false once you're satisfied it's working (will emit lots of messages to js console).

+It's annoying that this is neccesary, but that's the way things are with cross-domain iframes.

+See https://github.com/davidjbradshaw/iframe-resizer for more details on that.

-See the docs directory for instructions on how to run locally and in heroku.
+See the docs directory for instructions on how to run this app locally and in heroku.